 Ex Corde Ecclesiae (From the Heart of the Church) (Free) (off site)

-Books - The Coup at Catholic University by Fr.
+Books - Unplanned by Abby Johnson and The Coup at Catholic University by Fr.
 Peter Mitchell and How to Stay Catholic in College by Christopher Kaczor and How I Stayed Catholic at Harvard by Aurora Griffin